mlarios7512/Ancient_Elephant/README.md

 # Ancient Elephant

-A console app intended to boot & close up executeables as a bundle.
+A console app intended to boot & close up programs at once by reading them from a CSV file.